anoma/alucard/doc/spec.md

 #### Defcircuit

-Defcircuit defines a custom gate that can be applied to other alucard values.
+Defcircuit defines a custom gate that can be applied to other Alucard values.

 ```bnf
 (defcircuit name (<parameter>* <return>) body)
 ```

-evaluating a `defcircuit` causes the `name` to be bound as a function that is specified by the body with the parameters being in the lexical scope.
+Evaluating a `defcircuit` causes the `name` to be bound as a function that is specified by the body with the parameters being in the lexical scope.
 The body consists of any number of expressions (zero or more).
 These expressions are evaluated in order and the result of the